justinhaaheim/Coaching-App---React-Native/README.md

 ## Possible extensions:

-- [ ] Project: Create a second app screen/route that hosts the most recent Note from Justin, first just images, and then make it possible to display the textual note.
+- [ ] * Project: Create a second app screen/route that hosts the most recent Note from Justin, first just images, and then make it possible to display the textual note.
 - [ ] Create a setting for the user to enter their first name, to customize the notes
 - [ ] Create beautiful transitions and effects using the react animate library.
 Special button effect when tapping on a quality?
 Or a shake/bounce when the qualities are cleared?
 - [ ] Implement a Swedish version of the app using localization
+- [ ] Update Arena so that qualities are displayed in the order they're selected.
 - [ ] Test and publish an Android version of the app, re-using as much of the codebase as possible.
 - [ ] Add a screen to allow people to book a coaching session.
 - [ ] Possibility?: develop a way that coaches can distribute this app to their clients with a special code/account that directs them to their specific coach's booking page.